urupaud/k3s-fiverr/flask/README.md

 Once all above is done, move to **charts** directory here, where it contains helm chart for flask api deployment and execute following command.

-`helm install --name flaskapi . --values values-dev.yaml --namespace dev`
+`helm install --name flaskapi . --values values-dev.yaml --namespace dev` - to deploy on localhost in staging namespace

+`helm install --name flaskapi . --values values-staging.yaml --namespace staging` - to deploy on aws cluster in staging namespace

+`helm install --name flaskapi . --values values-prod.yaml --namespace prod` - to deploy on aws cluster in prod namespace

 Once pods are up and running you'll be able to access flask api by using it's endpoint.
 To get endpoints use